Skip to the content.

 OpenXR is the newer and recommended protocol.
 It allows you to choose which linking app should handle your OpenXR graphics.
 If you have multiple linking apps installed (to try out different options), you can select the one to start the game with here.
 This setting is a global option for all apps using OpenXR on your PC, not just UEVR Easy Injector.

-Make sure your linking app is running and you are connected to your PC via your VR headset before hitting the launch button.
+Make sure your linking app is running and you are connected to your PC via your VR headset before continuing.

 Initially, UEVR will display a menu in-game.
 You can hide the menu by pressing the “Insert” (“Ins”) key on your keyboard or by pressing both joystick buttons simultaneously.